Persistent Permutability in Choice Petri Nets: Petri nets and their reachability graphs

 We shall use letters $a,b,c,\ldots\in T$ (but also $t,u\in T$) for the labels of a~transition system (or for the corresponding transitions of a Petri net); $\alpha,\beta,\sigma,\tau\in T^*$ for sequences of transitions; $r,s$ for the states of an \lts; $p,q$ for the places of a net; and $M,J,K,L$ for the markings of a net; those denotations may also be ``decorated'', such as in $a_1$, $\sigma'$, $\widetilde{p}$, and $\widehat{M}$.

 The class of pps Petri nets is closely related to \emph{elementary nets} \cite{DBLP:conf/ac/RozenbergE96}.
 Elementary Petri nets have a strengthened firing rule: namely, $t$ can occur if all its pre-places have exactly one token \emph{and} all its post-places have exactly zero tokens.
-Every elementary net with this strengthened firing rule can be turned into an equivalent pps net with the usual firing rule, by adding appropriate complement places.\footnote{I.e., for each place $p$ there is a complement place $\tilde{p}$ such that for each reachable marking $M$, $M(p)+M(\tilde{p})=1$.} Conversely, for pps nets, the two firing rules coincide.
+Every elementary net with this strengthened firing rule can be turned into an equivalent (in terms of reachability graph isomorphism) pps net with the usual firing rule, by adding appropriate complement places.\footnote{I.e., for each place $p$ there is a complement place $\tilde{p}$ such that for each reachable marking $M$, $M(p)+M(\tilde{p})=1$.} Conversely, for pps nets, the two firing rules coincide.

 The following two results belong to basic Petri net knowledge.

 \PROP{pn1.prop}{Finite reachability graphs} A Petri net $N$ is bounded if{}f $RG(N)$ is finite. \ENXPROPP{pn1.prop}

 This result depends on the finiteness of $N$.
 If we allow $N$ to be infinite, we may get bounded nets with infinite reachability graphs.